cfillion/reapack-index/README.md

     -h, --help                       Prints this help
 ```

-Options are read from these sources, in order (the last read options override any previous value):
+Options are read from these sources, in order
+(latter options override any previous value):

 - ~/.reapack-index.conf (`~` = home directory)
 - ./.reapack-index.conf (`.` = current directory)
 - command line